ahdis/chmed/input/pagecontent/dosage.md

 #### Relation to CH EMED
 <span style="color:red">CAVE:</span>
-This Posology element mapping shown above is compatible with the [CH EMED MedicationStatement](http://fhir.ch/ig/ch-emed/StructureDefinition-ch-emed-medicationstatement-card.html) (MP), not necessarily with the [CH EMED MedicationRequest](http://fhir.ch/ig/ch-emed/StructureDefinition-ch-emed-medicationrequest.html) (Rx).
-In the MedicationRequest of the Swiss exchange format, the following elements are currently required for structured dosing: `Dosage.timing.repeat.boundsPeriod`, `Dosage.timing.repeat.when`, `Dosage.doseAndRate`.
+<span style="color:red">This Posology element mapping shown above is limited compatible with the [CH EMED dosage](https://fhir.ch/ig/ch-emed/dosage.html).
+In the Swiss exchange format, structured dosage (normal/split) is currently defined for the 1-1-1-1 scheme in addition to unstructured dosage for complex dosage.</span>

-[CHMED profiles](artifacts.html#structures-data-type-profiles) have been created for the different types of dosages, which are derived from the [CH EMED dosage profiles](http://fhir.ch/ig/ch-emed/dosage.html#profiles).
-This ensures that the requirements of the Swiss exchange format are verified.
-To ensure compatibility with [CHMED Dosage](StructureDefinition-chmed-dosage.html), a constraint has been introduced in these CHMED dosing profiles to check this conformity.
+* In order to be able to map the scheme 1-1-1-1, the elements `Dosage.timing.repeat.when` and `Dosage.doseAndRate` are required in the structured dosage of CH EMED.
+* An important difference is the numbering of the `Dosage.sequence` element:
+   * CH EMED: For the split dosage, the dosage sequences are numbered in ascending order (starting with 1).
+   * CHMED: In order to be able to map the Posology Object Sequence as well, the element is defined as follows: *The order of the dosage instructions (number is identical -> concurrent, number is different -> sequential)*

 #### Timing Event
 The code for the time of adminstration has to come from the [ValueSet EventTiming](http://hl7.org/fhir/R4/valueset-event-timing.html).